cea-hpc/shine/README.md

 ------------

 If you modify Shine source code, do not forget to test it with the test suite available in `tests/` directory of the source code.

-This testsuite requires `python-nose` to run.
+`python-nose` is the recommended way to run the testsuite.
+However `unittest` provided with Python 2.7 and above should also works.

     $ export PYTHONPATH=$PWD/lib
     $ cd tests
+    $ nosetests -v <TESTFILE.PY>
-    $ nosetests -v --exe --all-modules
+    $ nosetests -v --all-modules

+Some tests require real block file to work.
+This needs to be configured in `tests/tests.conf`:

+    [general]
+    noformat_dev=/dev/sda   # Real block device file, only used in read-only noformat_jdev=/dev/sda1

 Some tests needs to launch real Lustre commands and so needs to have root permissions.
-These tests will be skipped if you do not these permissions.
+These tests will be skipped if you do not have these permissions.

-    # nosetests -v --exe --all-modules
+    # nosetests -v --all-modules